 Degree Seeking Students

 First-year undergraduate students with a strong record of academic achievement who have completed less than 12 hours of college credit after graduation from high school may apply for admission as a freshman.
-Students must submit high school transcripts, ACT/SAT scores, and may be asked for a personal statement.
+Students must submit high school transcripts, ACT/SAT scores (see note below)*, and may be asked for a personal statement.
 Applications are accepted starting September 1 of the year prior to entry into the program, and new students may begin classes in any semester.
 In addition to general freshman applicants, UIS has an Honors Program that is a selective program and enrolls about 120 students each year.
 Eligible students will be contacted by the Honors Program.

 Undergraduate transfer students with 12 or more semester hours may apply for admission.
 Students who have earned less than 30 semester hours must submit the same credentials as students seeking admission as freshmen (including official college transcripts).
 Students who have completed 30 or more transferable hours must submit official transcripts from all colleges and universities attended.
 Remedial and developmental courses are not applicable to admission requirements.
 Applications are accepted on a rolling basis, and new on campus transfer students may begin classes in any semester.

 Graduate students must apply to UIS and have official transcripts and any required test scores submitted to the Office of Admissions.
 In addition, some graduate programs may request supplemental admissions documents.
 Admission to graduate studies may be granted to students who have earned a baccalaureate degree and who have met all specific program requirements and prerequisite courses.